 Examines the institutions and processes shaping the international order and relations between states.
 It focuses on the development of this order, beginning with the dropping of the atomic bomb and the onset of the Cold War, and traces it through to the post-September 11 period.
 It discusses the role and significance of international bodies such as the United Nations, the International Criminal Court and the War Crimes Tribunals in the context of a newly emerging world order.
 The course also examines issues such as human rights, international justice, and the problem of terrorism in the wake of the events of September 11.
 It asks to what extent September 11, and its aftermath, has reshaped global power and the world order.

-1. Clear understanding of salient forces and principles of shaping international order and the relations between nation-states.
+1. Develop a clear understanding of salient forces and principles of shaping international order and the relations between nation-states.

-4. An awareness of the complexities of the global context in which nations conduct their affairs.
+3. Develop awareness of the complexities of the global context in which nation-states conduct their affairs.

 The course content will be drawn from but not restricted to: